0xPolygonID/tutorials/mkdocs/docs/wallet/proof-generation/json-web-zero-knowledge.md

 }

-To know more on the difference between JWZ and JWT, its usage and libraries, click [here](https://0xpolygonid.github.io/tutorials/verifier/verification-library/jwz/)
+To know more about the difference between JWZ and JWT, its usage and libraries, click [here](https://0xpolygonid.github.io/tutorials/verifier/verification-library/jwz/)

 Read more on JWZ code [here](https://github.com/iden3/go-jwz/blob/main/jwz.go).